IkeB108/P5-TileRenderer-Library/Instructions_withLVLLVL.md

 myTileRenderer.sheet.columnSize //Size (in tiles) of columns in the tile sheet myTileRenderer.sheet.renderProgress //How many tiles have been rendered in the sheet so far (tiles only need to render once) myTileRenderer.sheet.tilesPerFrame //How many tiles to draw to the sheet per animation frame (defaults to 50)

+// ...in addition to the properties that all p5 graphics objects have
 ```